rzuehlsd/DUPLO_Train_Remote_Controller/hardware/Hardware.md

 	├── svg3d.scad
 	└── text3d.scad
 ```

-THe case was designed based on a lib and an example from MachinBlocks.
+The case was designed based on a library and an example from MachineBlocks.
-It covers the case with a bottom part and a lid with cutouts for 6 buttons, the encoder and the usb connector.
+It covers the case with a bottom part and a lid with cutouts for 6 buttons, the encoder, and the USB connector.

 There are 2 black buttons for recording (with red dot) and replay (with white triangle).
-The red button is used to initiate the emergency stop, the blue buttond is used for water refill, the white button to switch the headlight led of the train and the yellow to activate different sounds.
+The red button is used to initiate the emergency stop, the blue button is used for water refill, the white button to switch the headlight LED of the train, and the yellow to activate different sounds.

 <p align="center">
 	<img src="../images/ControllerCase.png" alt="Controller Case" width="78%">
 </p>

-The design is provided as scad file and exports to 3mf and stl files have been added for 3d printing.
+The design is provided as a SCAD file and export to 3MF and STL files have been added for 3D printing.

 > **Note:** Both electrical and mechanical assets are version-controlled to keep the manufactured controller in sync with the firmware.
 When regenerating Gerbers or STLs, audit changes to ensure they reflect intentional design updates.